lorenzosquadrani/RobertasTree/README.rst

    :header: "", "simple model", "tree model"
    :widths: 10, 10, 10

-   **accuracy (\%)**, 86.34, ?
+   **accuracy (\%)**, 86.34, 94.02

-Here's the final accuracy of each classifier in the tree.
+Significant improvements of the classification accuracy could be obtained by embedding the original classifier in the RobertasTree.

-Perfomances are comparable.
-There are no evidences that the tree structure enhance the model perfomances.
-Maybe this is why we lost the competition (forgot to mention?).
-We still believe the tree structure could gain some advantages on the single classifier, depending on the task and the available data.
-Maybe one day the pear will be mature.
+Despite being encouraging, such result is far from being sufficient to establish the usefulness of RobertasTree.
+Indeed, we lost the Kaggle competition (forgot to mention?), hence to me it was useless.
+The increment of performances in MNIST can be led back to the mere increment of parameters used by the model.
+The same improvement could be obtained by adding some hidden units to the original classifier.
+Further and systematic tests should be designed, exploring differents tasks and data, seeing if the tree-like structure can get some results unaccessible to the single classifier.

 Testing
 ======

 RobertasTree code can be easily tested using pytest testing tool.
 A large list of test can be found `here <https://github.com/lorenzosquadrani/RobertasTree/tree/main/tests>`_.
-You can use the plugin pytest-cov (`documentation <https://pytest-cov.readthedocs.io/en/latest/>`_) to run all the tests and get a coverage report:
+You can use the plugin pytest-cov (`documentation <https://pytest-cov.readthedocs.io/en/latest/>`_) to run all the tests and get a coverage report.

 .. code-block:: bash